IoanHadarean/fullstackmilestoneproject/README.md

    users can go back to the checkout page, where the state of the checkboxes is saved for the order (for example, if a user checks the save shipping address as default, when the user gets back to the checkout page the save shipping address as default is checked).
 It is also worth mentioning that from the payment page, customers can also remove a saved card or set a new card as default using the `Remove Card` and `Save As Default` buttons.
 Last but not least, users can update their card details by clicking the `Update Card Details` button (users get redirected to a new view where they can fill in the card update form).
-From the update card view, customers can get back the payment page using the `BACK TO PAYMENT` button.
+From the update card view, customers can get back to the payment page using the `BACK TO PAYMENT` button.
 When customers submit the payment and the payment is successful, they receive a success notification email that contains the reference code for an order.
 This reference code can be used for submitting a refund request in case customers are not happy with their purchase.
 When the user is logged in, there is no email field for the refund form as the email is automatically retrieved from the `request` object.
    The email field is only shown when the user is logged out.